- Funds 101

 *Automatic and semi-automatic weapons designed for civilians.

-The Responsible Investment Policy (PDF, 432 KB) New window provides a framework for the incorporation of responsible investment in our activities and for monitoring and accountability mechanisms.
+The Responsible Investment Policy (PDF, 432 KB) New window and Stewardship Policy (PDF, 2.2 MB) New window provide a framework for the incorporation of responsible investment in our activities and for monitoring and accountability mechanisms.

 As manager, Desjardins Investments Inc. exercises the voting rights attached to the securities it owns on proposals submitted at the general meetings of the companies held in the Desjardins Funds portfolios.